finna-pomodoro-project/finna-pomodoro-backend/README.md

 ## Building

-You strongly suggest you to ask packagers from your distribution to create an user-friendly and easy-to-install package.
+We strongly suggest you to ask packagers from your distribution to create an user-friendly and easy-to-install package.
 This section is aimed to more experienced users that wish to build from scratch (packagers and developers).